 Summer winds down on a pleasant note this week

 GREENVILLE, S.C.
-(FOX Carolina) - Sunny and pleasant weather takes over for the final days of Summer.
+(FOX Carolina) - We have a gorgeous stretch of weather on the way as we wind down the last several days of summer.

 First Alert Headlines